catbaron0/efb-msg_blocker-middleware/README.md

 Python setup.py install # You may need su permission here
 ```
 * Register to EFB
-add this middleware following [this document](https://ehforwarderbot.readthedocs.io/en/latest/getting-started.html).
-It should looks like
+Following [this document](https://ehforwarderbot.readthedocs.io/en/latest/getting-started.html) to edit the config file.
+The config file by default is `~/.ehforwarderbot/profiles/default`.
+It should look like:
 ```
 master_channel: foo.demo_master
 slave_channels: